-House Republicans ready contempt vote against FBI director Wray over document
+House Republicans ready contempt vote against FBI director Wray over Biden document

 FBI officials came to the Capitol on Monday to brief Comer, R-Ky., and Maryland Rep. Jamie Raskin, the top Democrat on the panel, about a June 2020 document that purportedly relates to Biden and his family.

-The briefing was conducted privately in a secure space because FBI officials say the “several page” form contains sensitive information.
+The briefing was conducted privately in a secure space because FBI officials say the “several-page” form contains sensitive information.

 “The FBI again refused to hand over the unclassified record to the custody of the House Oversight Committee,” Comer told reporters after the briefing.
 “And we will now initiate contempt of Congress hearings this Thursday.”

-House Speaker Kevin McCarthy told reporters he would bring the contempt resolution against Wray to the floor if it passes the committee.
+House Speaker Kevin McCarthy told reporters he would bring the contempt resolution against Wray, who was appointed by then-President Donald Trump, to the floor if it passes the committee.

 In response, the FBI said in a statement that the escalation to a contempt vote was “unwarranted” considering the bureau had “continuously demonstrated its commitment to accommodate the committee’s request,” while protecting the safety of sources and integrity of ongoing investigations.